 In 2020, the industry-leading organisation fell victim to a data leakage when an attacker found a misconfigured access control system for the customer support database.
-A customer support database holding more than 280 million Microsoft customer records was left unprotected on the web.
+A customer support database with over 280 million Microsoft customer records was left unprotected on the web.
 Microsoft says the database did not include any other personal information.

 Data leakage does not itself generate any attack.
 However, it does provide an open path that can benefit like nothing else to the attackers if identified on time.
 There have been numerous leaks in the past, and undoubtedly more will occur in the future.
 All shared examples of data leakage are just a few of these instances.

-Considering the data leakages that can happen due to human error, it is important to follow the best practices to keep your organisation safe.
-These include looking at your lifecycle of assets, design, configuration, builds and also not sharing information without approval or purpose and understanding what you are allowed to share before doing so.
+Considering the data leakages due to human error, it is important to follow the best practices to keep your organisation safe.
+These include looking at your lifecycle of assets, design, configuration, builds, not sharing information without approval or purpose, and understanding what you are allowed to share before doing so.
 You should also encrypt any confidential information on your device and make sure you don’t share personal information over unsecured networks.
 As we have seen with Apache struts’ design flaw, data leakage can be hard for users/organisations to control completely but following these precautions will help limit its effects if they do occur.

 If an organisation is not breached yet, it does not mean it won’t face data leakage or breaches in the future.
 Every other asset is just one click away from an attack.
 The ideal does not exist in the real world, and there is no single drug for your IT systems that can improve security hygiene except prevention and cure with security best practices.

 Maintaining security and protection against known and unknown vulnerabilities and threats is an ongoing exercise.
-Timely identification of blind spots using penetration testing helps you analyse your security strategy and fill its gaps while reviewing your IT and security investments.
+Using penetration testing, timely identification of blind spots helps you analyse your security strategy and fill its gaps while reviewing your IT and security investments.
 Like your business needs continuous upgrades in other departments such as marketing and sales, they need continuous protection against cyber attacks.